confluentinc/vscode/README.md

 # Confluent for VS Code

-The [Confluent extension for VS Code](https://github.com/confluentinc/vscode) makes it easy for developers to build stream processing applications using Confluent technology.
+The Confluent extension makes it easy for developers to build stream processing applications using Confluent technology.
 This extension provides a robust, delightful experience for [Confluent Cloud](https://confluent.cloud/) products from within the [Visual Studio Code](https://code.visualstudio.com/) (VS Code) editor desktop environment.

 ![](resources/readme-screenshot-dark.png)